Donald Trump, who tried to overturn Biden's legitimate election, launches 2024 bid

 What about "DeFuture"?

-Many in the party have begun to openly question whether it's a good idea to continue to hitch their wagon to the former president, especially with Florida Gov. Ron DeSantis waiting in the wings.
+Many in the party have begun to openly question whether it's a good idea to continue to hitch their wagon to the former president, especially with DeSantis waiting in the wings.

 The Rupert Murdoch-owned New York Post, which turned on Trump during the Jan.
 6 congressional committee hearings' revelations, dubbed DeSantis "DeFuture" — and Trump "Trumpty Dumpty," who "couldn't build a wall" and "had a great fall."